Return to the home page

 Letter of Intent (LOI)

-Comment: Although it is not required by law, I strongly advise parents who are taking their kids out of school to send a copy of their LOI (Letter of Intent) to that school.
-You should not rely on the Bd. of Ed. to inform the school that your child is being legally homeschooled.
-Your LOI, addressed to the Bd. of Ed., can also be sent to your child’s former school as a way of informing them of your intent to legally homeschool your child. -- Laurie
+Although it is not required by law, I strongly advise parents who are taking their kids out of school to send a copy of their LOI (Letter of Intent) to that school or, better yet, deliver it in person and formally withdraw your child from school.
+Do not rely on the DoE to inform the school that your child is being legally homeschooled.

 Back to Index